-This paper makes extensive use of results from a recent study [3] which presented a general method to calculate the statistical multiplexing gain at a single node.
-In particular, we exploit the notion of effective envelopes [3], which are functions that provide with high certainty bounds on traffic arrivals.
-In addition, previous work on rate-based scheduling algorithms with statistical service guarantees in single-node networks is very relevant to our work [15], [29], [42], [43].
+This paper makes use of results from a recent study [3] which presented a general method to calculate the statistical multiplexing gain at a single node.
+In particular, we exploit the notion of effective envelopes, which are functions that provide bounds on traffic arrivals with high certainty.
+In addition, previous work on rate-based scheduling algorithms with statistical service guarantees in single-node networks is very relevant to our work [16, 30, 43, 44].

 The remainder of this paper is structured as follows.
-In Section II we state our assumptions on traffic arrivals and we introduce the notion of effective envelopes.
-In Sections III and IV, respectively, we present our two designs for end-to-end statistical QoS and analyze their ability to exploit statistical multiplexing gain.
-In Section V we evaluate and compare the two designs through a computational study.
-In Section VI we present conclusions of our work and discuss future research directions.
-We refer to [22] for an expanded version of this paper.
+In Section 2 we state our assumptions on traffic arrivals and we introduce the notion of effective envelopes.
+In Sections 3 and 4, respectively, we present our two designs for end-to-end statistical QoS and analyze their ability to exploit statistical multiplexing gain.
+In Section 5 we evaluate and compare the two designs through a computational study.
+In Section 6 we present our conclusions and discuss future research directions.